 Non resident landlord services

-Non resident landlord services A landlord, regardless of where resident, is subject to UK tax on income and gains from UK property.
-Many non-resident landlords will be entitled to a UK personal allowance.
-This could result in no liability to income tax.
-However, a non-resident landlord is still obliged to file a UK Tax Return.
-On disposal of the property, a non-resident landlord is required to report a gain to HMRC within 30 days of completion.
-The disposal could result in liability to capital gains tax.
+Non-resident landlord services A landlord, regardless of where resident, is subject to UK tax on income and gains from UK property.
+Many non-resident landlords are entitled to a UK personal allowance, which can eliminate income tax liability.
+However, a non-resident landlord is still required to file a UK Tax Return.
+On disposal of the property, the landlord must report any gain to HMRC within 60 days of completion.
+The disposal may give rise to capital gains tax.

 What makes a person non-resident?